aerolabs/golang-arduino/README.md

 # golang-arduino
 ### Connect a PC to Arduino through the serial port.
 Send data from one to the other.
+Use the browser as the UI.

 ### contains
 * the arduino code that runs in the board